 Transporting a power mobility system is quite frequently the first barrier that comes to mind for clients and caregivers.
 Unfortunately, technology is not at the place where we simply push a button and our vehicles up into a small briefcase like George's did during the opening credits of "The Jetsons."
 However, as discussed earlier in this article, there are power add-on options for manual wheelchairs that can be assembled and disassembled.
 These products may not be the ideal solution or meet the client's clinical needs, but exploring the possibility may be helpful.

-If a full power wheelchair is required to meet the client's clinical needs and the client desires/requires a personal vehicle, discuss the avenues for pursuing a wheelchair-accessible vehicle including resources for locating dealers, funding assistance (e.g. programs for veterans, specialized loans, etc.), customization ideas, and driver training programs.
+If a full power wheelchair is required to meet the client's clinical needs and the client desires/requires a personal vehicle, discuss the avenues for pursuing a wheelchair-accessible vehicle including resources for locating dealers, funding assistance (e.g. programs for veterans, specialized loans, etc.), modification ideas, and driver training programs.
 As you talk through specific wheelchair options, review the securement options (as a passenger and driver), footprint, and turning radius.
 Providing resources for local public transportation options such as buses, taxis, subway systems, and wheelchair-accessible transport services would be helpful.
 In addition, providing accessibility information for long-range or specialized travel accommodations (e.g. airlines, cruise ships, trains, etc.) could be beneficial to the clients.

 An individual in a wheelchair typically designs and sets up every aspect of their home and work environment for success.
 If a person in a manual wheelchair is preparing to transition to a power wheelchair, ensuring he is still able to access his environments is crucial.
 While a wheelchair trialed in clinic may seem like the ultimate solution, if the person cannot get in and out of his home, then alternatives, whether it be the wheelchair or adaptations to the environment, need to be explored.

 The home and office are just two places that architectural barriers may be encountered.